InsightGit/karting/README.md

 *Estimate* public testing: December 2018. **Do not ask when is it done.**

 ## License
-MIT.
+GPLv3.
 I did not create any of the games in question nor am I affiliated with any of the developers of these video games or systems.
 Nothing malicious is intended.